 Viñoteros Santos wines are focused on cool-climate sites, complex soils, and old vineyards.
 That directed us towards the Castilla y Leon region, situated in the northwest of Spain.
 Castilla y Leon is located between Galicia, the Basque Country, and Madrid.
 The landscape is dominated by deep green woods, high mountains, and soils rich in minerals.
 The area suffered from huge migration after the Spanish civil war.
 People left old rural villages in search of well-paying jobs, and traded in their rural living for life in big cities.
 As a result, many of the vineyards were not hit by the “standardization” replanting to international varieties, which was common in the 1980’s, and instead, have been cared for by hand by the old locals.

 For Viñateros Santos, we chose a handful of wines from the rocky hills of Zamora province, specifically near the frontier with Portugal and crossed by the Douro river.
 Tinta de Toro is the most famous grape variety in Zamora, but as it’s near Portugal, there are many old vineyards that have field blends of indigenous grapes, such as Bastardo, Merenzao, and beyond.
 All of the vineyards are looked after with organic farming and follow biodynamic principles.
 We are proud to offer these unique wines.

 Founded in 2020

-This varietal Tinta de Toro (Tempranillo) comes from the El Tomillar vineyard, which means 'field of thyme' in Spanish.
+The variety Tinta de Toro (Tempranillo) comes from the El Tomillar vineyard, which means 'field of thyme' in Spanish.
 The site is located in the village of El Pego, situated in the southeastern part of the Zamora province.
-The majority of the gra...
+The majority of the grape...

 This field blend of indigenous red varieties comes from the Vila de Piedra vineyard, located near Villadepere in the southwest of Zamora.
 The name means 'village of the stone,' which comes inspired from the vineyard's unique soil type.
 The wine is ...